infantdeveloper/ytks-downloader/README.md

 ## Build from source

-1. Make sure you have installed python 3.9 or higher or [install it](https://www.python.org/downloads/)
+1. Make sure you have installed python 3.12 or higher or [install it](https://www.python.org/downloads/)
 2. Install the required libraries via ``pip install -r requirements.txt``
-3. Wrap the code into an executable by running ``auto-py-to-exe`` and select auto-py-to-exe-config.json under Settings -> Import Config From JSON File
+3. Wrap the code into an executable by running ``pyinstaller --noconfirm --onefile --console --icon logo.ico ./main.py``